 - The SIG online program uses the Moodle learning platform and follows an independent study format that is facilitated by the instructor via discussion forums and online activities.
 The purpose of the course is for students to engage in unique learning experiences and research in a specific area of interest to create an authentic product that applies their new knowledge in a useful way.

-- Students need access to Internet and basic word processing and presentation software (such as Word and PowerPoint) on a regular basis.
+- Students need access to Internet, basic word processing, and presentation software (such as Word and PowerPoint) on a regular basis.
 Students should have a level of comfort with creating new documents, videos, and presentations, navigating the web to conduct research, and saving/uploading documents; parent support may be required for students not comfortable with these tasks.

 P level (ages 7-8)